 This module has similar I/O and state machine to draw_triangle

-To demo our rectangle drawing, we will draw a series of rectangles inside each other using each colour in the 16-colour palette.
+To demo our rectangle drawing, we will draw a series of rectangles inside each other using every colour in the palette:

 );